 I have stopped applying dermal fillers around the eyes for the last several years.
 To treat bags under the eyes, I only offer my patients surgical options because I am convinced that, although it does require time off work, my patients will be pleased with their appearance for years to come.
 I firmly believe that facial fat transfer and blepharoplasty with fat transposition are the best options for offering my patients the most natural and elegant results without the complications of fillers.

 Although I occasionally apply fillers for cheek and lip augmentation, my practice has veered towards facial fat transfer for volumetric rejuvenation.
 In summary, I don’t believe fillers’ relative advantages as a “quick fix” justify the risks associated with their application.
-Therefore, I have found better options for periocular rejuvenation.
+Therefore, I have found much better therapeutic options to improve a tired appearance produced by bags and dark circles under the eyes.